How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 1. In the List Files tab, click Select existing files from Drive and List in Sheets.

-2. In the file picker, browse to your PDFs, click the Shared drives tab on the left to access team drives.
+2. In the file picker, browse to your PDFs.

 Google Drive file picker window showing files available for selection